Dyalog/HMon/docs/Protocol.md

 - An error will be signalled if the operation fails.
 - The shy value 1 will be returned if the operation succeeds.

-## 222

-`{R}←(222⌶) Y`

-Y is an integer time value, in seconds.

-The interpreter will sleep for the specified time.
-Unlike `⎕DL`, the interpreter will not thread switch or respond to any events on its main thread during this time.
-This function exists for internal testing of High-priority request messages.